ITV/servicebox/README.md

 (e.g. null pointer exceptions), often removing the need for pedantic, low-level unit testing.
 However, we still find highly valuable testing the integration of several software components.
-It is in fact at this level that we spot most bugs (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently cross vendors, race conditions, etc.).
+It is in fact at this level that we spot most bugs (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently across vendors, race conditions, etc.).

-Over the last years, we have started using Docker to streamline the way we run this type of tests, both on our development machines and on our continuous integration environment.
+Recently, we have started using Docker to streamline the way we run this type of tests, both on our development machines and on our continuous integration environment.
 By allowing us to reproduce a realistic production environment with great flexibility and speed, containers are helping us increase our confidence in our testing and continuous delivery process.